I’m Austin. I live in San Francisco, practice Tai Chi, have rheumatoid arthritis, listen to a lot of loud music, and host a lot of dinner parties.

 Who I am

 I value connections, culture, and community.
 When I walk into a room, or join a company, one of my goals is to catalyze the relationships everyone has with one another.
-[I believe the things we share define our culture], and want to share amazing things with the folks I work and play with.
+I believe the things we share define our culture, and I want us to share good things with each other.

 I hope this helps.